projectmesa/mesa-frames/docs/general/user-guide/0_getting-started.md

 mesa-frames aims to support multiple DataFrame backends:
 The supported backends right now are

-- **pandas**: A widely-used data manipulation library
 - **Polars**: A high-performance DataFrame library written in Rust

-Users can choose the backend that best suits their needs:
+Users can use the polars backend:

     ```python
-    from mesa_frames import AgentSetPandas  # or AgentSetPolars
+    from mesa_frames import AgentSetPolars
     ```

-Currently, there are two implementations of AgentSetDF and GridDF, one for each backend implementation: AgentSetPandas and AgentSetPolars, and GridPandas and GridPolars.
+Currently, AgentSetDF and GridDF are implemented using the Polars backend as AgentSetPolars and GridPolars.
 We encourage you to use the Polars implementation for increased performance.
 We are working on creating a unique interface [here](https://github.com/projectmesa/mesa-frames/discussions/12).
 Let us know what you think!

 Soon we will also have multiple other backends like Dask, cuDF, and Dask-cuDF!